chaostoolkit/chaostoolkit-documentation/sources/reference/contributing.md

   that are recognized by the
   [Open Source project](https://opensource.org/licenses), such as Apache or BSD
 * Will you be able to provide basic support to the project after you have submitted it?
-We are not talking about enterrprise support but merely basic issues overview and bug fixes from time to time
+We are not talking about enterprise support but merely basic issues overview and bug fixes from time to time

 Notice also that we deal with contributors on a repository basis.